 Launching early 2021, I’m genuinely excited about this one and it’s a great example of what can be achieved within a corporate innovation function.
 If you have a few minutes, there’s a great InsTech London podcast interviewing Brit’s Mark Allan and James Birch which is well worth a listen.

 Another to join the $500m raise club this week was Bright Health which closed its Series E, taking the total raised to over $1.5bn since early 2016.
 Big numbers for the US insurtech.

-Keeping with health and Medigate which specialises in cyber security for connected medical devices, has just announced a $30m raise.
+Keeping with the healthcare ecosystem and Medigate which specializes in cybersecurity for connected medical devices has just announced a $30m raise.
 It’s a space in which we’re going to see much more activity over the coming months.